Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Simulation Results

 Fig.~\ref{fig:vamp_opt_rates} also shows EXIT predictions for $M=64$.
 The SE curves accurately predict the AIRs for intermediate to high SNRs, with an estimation error of $\approx\SI{0.4}{dB}$ for $o=0.2$ and $\approx\SI{0.6}{dB}$ for $o=1$.

-Fig.~\ref{fig:vamp_opt_rates_stage} compares SIC rates for $\ell = 1,\ldots, 4$ for $64$-ASK-$0.2$ and their EXIT predictions.
-Interestingly, higher SIC stages hardly improve the SDD rates $(\ell=1)$ at high SNR, i.e., one can use SDD.
-The EXIT predictions also agree for stage rates above $5\,\text{bpcu}$.
-There is a large gap between the EXIT predictions and stage rates at low SNRs, especially for $\ell = 1$.
-This gap might be because GVAMP gets stuck in a local maxima due to the structured matrix $\mathbf{A}$; note that phase retrieval does not always work for structured unitary matrices such as the DFT; see~\cite[Table~I]{waldspurger2015phase} and~\cite[p.~11]{dong2023phasetutorial}.
-At higher SIC levels, $\mathbf{A}$ is sub-sampled due to known prior symbols, see \eqref{eq:ad_construction}, which reduces structure and seems to help avoid local minima.
+Fig.~\ref{fig:vamp_opt_rates_stage} compares SIC rates for $64$-ASK-$0.2$ and their EXIT predictions.
+SDD $(\ell=1)$ is almost optimal at high SNR, and the EXIT predictions are accurate for all stages above $5\,\text{bpcu}$.
+The EXIT predictions are less accurate at low SNR, especially for $\ell = 1$.
+This gap might be because GVAMP gets stuck in a local maximum due to the structured matrix $\mathbf{A}$; note that phase retrieval does not always work for structured unitary matrices such as the DFT; see \cite[Table~I]{waldspurger2015phase} and \cite[p.~11]{dong2023phasetutorial}.
+At higher SIC levels, $\mathbf{A}$ is subsampled based on known prior symbols, see \eqref{eq:ad_construction}, which reduces structure and appears to avoid local minima.
 We observed that GVAMP agrees better with the EXIT predictions for $\ell = 3,4$.

-Fig.~\ref{subfig:TRACE_PRE_I} plots SDD rates for 64-ASK-0.2 and $L_\text{fib}=\SI{4}{\kilo\meter}$ versus the number of iterations.
+Fig.~\ref{subfig:TRACE_PRE_I} plots SDD rates for 64-ASK-0.2 and $L_\text{fib}=\SI{4}{\kilo\meter}$ against the number of iterations.
 We chose an SNR of \SI{33.5}{dB} to operate around $85\%$ of the maximum rate $\log_2 M$.
-The area marks the $1^\text{st}$ and $99^\text{th}$ rate percentiles for which the algorithm converged to a value around the mean for 256 transmitted blocks.
+The area marks the $1^\text{st}$ and $99^\text{th}$ percentile rates at which the algorithm converged to a value around the mean across 256 transmitted blocks.
 The annealing strategy is apparent where the rate saturates at a plateau.
-Upon deactivating annealing (see Sec.~\ref{subsec:adaptive-denoising}), the rate increases again and saturates close to the value predicted by the EXIT analysis.
+Upon deactivating annealing, as described in Sec.~\ref{subsec:adaptive-denoising}, the rate increases again and saturates close to the value predicted by the EXIT analysis.